Piritramide

 Piritramide was developed and patented in Belgium, at Janssen, in 1960.
 It is part of an eponymous two-member class of opioids in clinical use with the other being bezitramide (Burgodin).
 The closest chemical and structural relatives of piritramide in clinical use include the diphenoxylate family, fentanyl (both Janssen discoveries) and somewhat more distantly alphaprodine.

 Not being in clinical use in the United States, it is a Schedule I Narcotic controlled substance with a DEA ACSCN of 9642 and manufacturing quota of zero.

-Synthesis

-This same sidechain is also used in the synthesis of: Bezitramide, Diphenoxylate, Imidafenacin & others.

-This same piperidine is also used in the synthesis of: Carpipramine, Clocapramine, Mosapramine & Pipamperone.